tomaszz95/mainsite/README.md

 - three sub-pages - about me, projects and contact,
 - dynamic pages contains single projects and data about them,
 - a fully functioning form where you can send me direct email if you want to contact me (uses a form provided by Vercel and Formspree),
+- site is tested using JEST and RTL - more than 100 unit tests are witten for most components
 - also using Axios to send form to my email,
 - framer motion package used to animate site,
 - project is fully responsive,